ckeditor/ckeditor5/docs/installation/integrations/angular.md

 } )
 ```

-### Setting the height via a global stylesheet
+### Setting the height via a global style sheet

-To style the component using a global stylesheet, first, create it:
+To style the component using a global style sheet, first, create it:

 ```css
 /* src/styles.css */